minnibb/tp/docs/UserGuide.md

 * Expected message displayed in the output box: `[NUMBER] persons listed!`, where `NUMBER` reflects the number of contacts that match the keyword entered.
   For example, upon running the command in the third example shown above, the expected output will be `2 persons listed!`
-* The matching contacts will be displayed in the results panel:
+* The matching contacts will be displayed in ClassHive, as shown in the image below:
   ![find](images/find.png)

 ### Listing all contacts : `list`